-If there are any dependencies that are not part of the environment, you can create a pip dependency file to capture any libraries needed to deploy your model.
+There is one last step needed before deploying the REST API.
+You have to create a pip dependency file to capture any libraries needed to deploy your model.
 Name this file api_requirements.txt and put it in the top level folder of your project.
 In this case, XGBoost and pandas are needed outside the standard dependency collection.
 Our file thus contains the following dependencies: